-In designing the solar farm and associated site management protocols, Epuron will need to demonstrate how it can manage and mitigate the risks with respect to the former South Fremantle land fill site and comply with relevant environmental conditions specific to that site.
-The proposed management framework is set out in the Site Management Plan.
+In designing the solar farm and associated site management protocols, Epuron will need to demonstrate how it can manage and mitigate the risks with respect to the former South Fremantle landfill site and comply with relevant environmental conditions specific to that site.

 7. 2 What risk analysis has been undertaken on the solar farm particularly with respect to its development on a contaminated site close to a residential area?

 GHD, a consultancy with long involvement in the landfill’s management, was engaged by Epuron to prepare a Site Management Plan (SMP).
 The SMP’s purpose is to inform the design of the solar farm to avoid, mitigate and manage negative impacts and risks on surrounding residents associated with existing contamination as well as risks associated with the construction and operation of the solar farm.
-The SMP will be reviewed by a qualified contaminated sites auditor according to requirements set by the Department of Water and Environment Regulation.
+The SMP is a condition of the development approval and has been reviewed by a qualified contaminated sites auditor according to requirements set by the Department of Water and Environment Regulation (DWER).